 1. These Directions shall be called the Reserve Bank of India (Local Area Banks - Interest Rates on Advances) Directions, 2025.
-2. These Directions shall come into effect on the day it is placed on the official website of the Reserve Bank of India.
+2. These Directions shall come into effect immediately upon issuance.

 B. Applicability

 3. These Directions shall be applicable to Local Area Banks (hereinafter collectively referred to as 'banks' and individually as a 'bank').